zagui440s/personalCP/6-SQL/1-intro-sql-basic-schema-design/README.md

-# Intro to SQL, Relational Databases, and basic data schema design
+# Intro to Relational Databases and Data Modeling

 ## Slides, Media, Tool